-Introduction:
+A Introduction

 To comply with State regulations, the "parent" water system operated by the Village of Mt.
-Morris Water Department (which distributes water to the purchasing systems listed above) annually issues a report describing the quality of your drinking water.
+Morris Water Department (which treats and distributes water to the purchasing systems listed above) annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares with State standards.

-If you have any questions about this report or concerning your drinking water, please feel free to contact Chris Young, Operator in Charge of Water Treatment for the Village of Mt.
+If you have any questions about this report or concerning your drinking water, please feel free to contact Chris Young, Superintendent of public works/ Operator in responsible charge for the Village of Mt.
 Morris at (585) 658-2331.
 Mr. Young can also supply contact numbers for the purchasing systems.
 You may also contact the Livingston County Health Department at (585) 243-7280.
 We encourage our valued customers to become informed and to feel secure concerning the state of their drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
-Meetings are typically once a month at the Village Building the third Monday of the month at 7:00 pm.
-A monthly water report is provided each month for the board.
+Meetings are typically held once a month at 117 Main Street, on the third Monday of the month at 7:00 pm.

-Where Does Our Water Come From?
+♦ Where Does Our Water Come From?

 In general, the sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that your tap water is safe to drink, the State and the Environmental Protection Agency prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the Federal Food and Drug Administration's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that your tap water is safe to drink, the State and the Environmental Protection Agency prescribe regulations that limit the number of certain contaminants in water provided by public water systems.
+The State Health Departments and the Federal Food and Drug Administration's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Our water source is Silver Lake in Wyoming County.
-During 2016, our system did not experience any restriction of our water source.
+During 2017, our system did not experience any restriction of our water source.
 A pump station near the Silver Lake outlet intermittently delivers raw water to the 5 million- gallon reservoir at the Water Treatment Plant.
 Although late summer algae blooms create some taste and odor removal problems, the quality of raw water is very good.
 Turbidities of around 1.0 NTU and pH ranges of around 8.00 are optimal for our treatment processes.
 Copper sulfate is added at the Lake to discourage algae growth.
+Sodium hypochlorite is also added to the raw water at the Lake periodically to discourage zebra mussels.
 Water from the reservoir then enters the treatment plant.
 Our treatment processes include coagulation using a solution of aluminum chloride hydroxide sulfate (a coagulant), clarification, mixed media filtration (anthracite, sand, garnet), corrosion control using blended phosphates, and disinfection using sodium hypochlorite.
-Finished water turbidities ranged between .06-.40 NTU's (nephelometric turbidity units.
-95.8% of our turbidity Readings for the year 2016 were at or below the 0.3 NTU.
+Finished water turbidities ranged between .06-.26 NTU's (nephelometric turbidity units.
+100% of our turbidity readings for the year 2017 were at or below the 0.3 NTU.
 Acceptable free available chlorine residuals (chlorine available to kill bacteria) are maintained in the clear well (storage tank) and throughout the entire distribution systems to ensure inactivation of giardia lamblia cysts and bacteria.
 Treated water enters the distribution systems from the 1 million-gallon clear well.